 Students who seek summer public interest internships in non-profit and government agencies will find that it is quite common for these positions to be unpaid--though fortunately, there are a number of school sponsored and outside programs that offer law students a stipend to fund their summer work.

 Georgetown offers guaranteed summer funding for students engaged in public service summer activities.
-Before Summer 2017, all of the Guaranteed Public Service Summer Funding was under the umbrella title "EJF Summer Funding."
-As of Summer 2017, there will be two Summer
+There are two Summer

 Funding programs: Public Service Summer Grants and Dean's Public Service Summer

 Fellowships (only for upper-class students).
 In addition, EJF Summer Augmenting Awards can be used to supplement